 Much thanks and gratitude to all those who helped with our recent fund drive.
 We met our goal and ended the year debt-free.
 We're looking forward to a terrific 2014!

 Martial Arts for Peace and Personal Development

 “Aiki,” the secret of martial arts, was mastered in the 1950's by the late Ueshiba Morihei.
 O-Sensei, or “great teacher” as he was called, then developed this long hidden principle into a self-defense art for personal development and the creation of a more peaceful society.
-This was called “Aikido.”
-Grasping the secret of Aiki, movement becomes effortless and graceful, even while manifesting a great deal of power.
+This he called “Aikido.”
+Grasping the secret of Aiki, movement becomes effortless and graceful, even while manifesting great power.